LucasGenoud/modern-cv/cv.typ

 #resume-item[
   - Developed an AI for the game Ultimate Tic Tac Toe in Go, using #strong("Monte Carlo Tree Search") for decision making.
   - Implemented game logic, including win condition checking and valid move generation.
-  - Utilized #strong("Ebiten") library for game graphics and user interaction.
+  - Used the #strong("Ebiten") library for game graphics and user interaction.
 ]

 #resume-entry(